Early results from GLASS-JWST. XI: Stellar masses and mass-to-light ratio of z>7 galaxies: Data set and methods

-We have compared the stellar masses computed with \textsc{zphot} with those computed at the very same redshift with \textsc{Bagpipes} \citep{carnall18} and used by \cite{leethochawalit22subm}.
+We have compared the stellar masses computed with \textsc{zphot} with those computed at the very same redshift with \textsc{Bagpipes} \citep{carnall18} assuming a log-normal SFH, used by \cite{leethochawalit22}.
 We find good agreement between the two, with some discrepancy only for a few low mass galaxies.
 These discrepancies arise in objects with very small 4000\AA~break (D4000).
 For these objects, the photometry at long wavelengths depends critically on the assumptions about emission lines, which are different for the two codes.
 This is clearly a topic that will deserve further attention as larger samples of spectra at $z>7$ become available to calibrate the models.

-We show in Fig.~\ref{fig:seds} a few examples of the SED and best-fit templates of our candidates: two $z\sim 7-8$ candidates, one with high \ml~and a pronounced D4000 (ID1435) and another one with low \ml~ and a D4000 smaller than 1 (ID4733), indicative of a spectrum dominated by nebular continuum, and the two most robust candidates at $z>10$, namely GHZ1 and GHZ2 presented by \cite{castellano22subm}.
-We note that two out of these four galaxies exhibit D4000$<$1, which is indicative of extremely young stellar populations.
+We show in Fig.~\ref{fig:seds} a few examples of the SED and best-fit templates of our candidates: two $z\sim 7.5-8$ candidates, one with high \ml~and a pronounced D4000 (ID1470) and another one with low \ml~ and a D4000 smaller than 1 (ID5001), and the two most robust candidates at $z>10$, namely GHZ1 and GHZ2 presented by \cite{castellano22}.
+We note that two out of these four galaxies exhibit D4000$<$1, which is indicative of extremely young stellar populations and a spectrum dominated by nebular continuum.
 While the optical rest-frame is nicely sampled at $z<10$ -- and also marginally at $z\sim 10$ -- at higher redshift we are limited to the spectral region blueward of the break.
 For these galaxies longer wavelength observations with MIRI will be a valuable addition.

-Remarkably, GHZ2 shows a characteristic U-shape pattern \citep{carnall22} that allows us to nicely constrain its SED.
+Remarkably, GHZ2 shows a characteristic U-shape pattern \citep{carnall22} (i.e. an extremely blue UV slope with the Balmer break seen in emission) that allows us to nicely constrain its SED.
 Despite its extremely high redshift, its intrinsic luminosity allows for an accurate physical characterization.

 Modest lensing magnification is expected to be present in the parallel fields \citep{medezinski16,bergamini22}, so that the stellar masses and UV luminosities should be taken as lower limits.
 In this initial set of papers we neglect this effect.
 The issue will be revisited after the completion of the campaign.